Welcome to Adshall Road

 In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side.
 Please have a look around and do send us some feedback if you like.

 If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, loss of or change in taste and smell you are advised to stay at home for 10 days.
 Do not book a GP appointment or attend your GP practice.
-If you live with other people, they should also stay at home for at least 10 days, to avoid spreading the infection outside the home.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.